Übersetzung durch Neil Mussett

 General status of senior judicial officers

-Senior judicial officers shall carry out the judicial administration tasks assigned to them by this Act.
+Senior judicial officers carry out the judicial administration tasks assigned to them by the present Act.

 Section 2